osg-htc/virtual-school-2021/docs/materials/index.md

 ## Bonus Topics

+Bonus topics will be scheduled during the first week, based on interest and availability.

+### Self-checkpointing for long-running jobs

+Slides will be posted here.

 ### Workflows with DAGMan

+Slides will be posted here.

 - [Exercise 1.1: Coordinating set of jobs: A simple DAG](workflows/part1-ex1-simple-dag.md)
 - [Exercise 1.2: A brief detour through the Mandelbrot set](workflows/part1-ex2-mandelbrot.md)
 - [Exercise 1.3: A more complex DAG](workflows/part1-ex3-complex-dag.md)
 - [Exercise 1.4: Handling jobs that fail with DAGMan](workflows/part1-ex4-failed-dag.md)
 - [Bonus Exercise 4.5: HTCondor challenges](workflows/part1-ex5-challenges.md)

+### GPUs and Containers

+Slides will be posted here.

+### Introduction to Research Computing Facilitation

+Slides will be posted here.